 Keep these best practices in mind, and you’ll be well on your way to a solid patch management process.

-How to choose patch management software
+How do I choose patch management software?

-• Make sure the patch management solution supports the systems and applications you use on your network.
+Compatibility: Make sure the patch management solution supports the systems and applications you use on your network.

-• Demo the product before you buy it.
-The best way to know if a solution is right for your organization is to try it out.
+Product demos: The best way to know if a solution is right for your organization is to try it out.